kammitama5/kammitama5.github.io/about.md

-- I'm a functional programming and programming languages theory researcher and aspiring boffin.
+- I'm a programming languages researcher and aspiring boffin.
 I also dabble in Data Science and Algebraic Geometry.
 - Also a book junkie.
-Love Hackerspaces, puzzles, making and sailing.
+Love Haskell, Hackerspaces, puzzles, making and sailing.